 The Belgian Code of Companies and Associations allows both private limited liability companies (société à responsabilité limitée / besloten vennootschap) and public limited liability companies (société anonyme / naamloze vennootschap) to have their shares admitted to trading.
 Yet, based on market practice and the fact that a private company would still need to take on many obligations of a public company, the public limited liability company will probably remain the preferred vehicle (contrary to what is seen in the Netherlands notably because of a lighter regime applicable to listed private limited liability companies).
 From a shareholder perspective, the percentage of tradable shares has to be discussed with sponsors and shareholders, bearing in mind that Euronext imposes a minimum of 25% of listed shares.
 In terms of governance, a listed company must have a board of directors comprising a minimum of 3 directors, among which 3 independent directors and at least one third of these directors must be of the opposite sex.
 In respect of voting rights, shareholders may vote on targets’ acquisitions (generally sponsors shall abstain from voting or they will undertake to cast a similar vote as the majority of the shareholders) and management needs majority shareholder approval to close an acquisition.

-The FSMA highlights in its draft minimum standards that it will pay particular attention to information on dilution.
-It recommends that the prospectus should provide a quantitative analysis based on the conditions of the offer, which should include the following information:
+The FSMA highlights in its minimum standards that it will pay particular attention to information on dilution.
+It recommends that the prospectus or information note should provide a quantitative analysis based on the conditions of the offer, which should include the following information:

-- the dilution of the share value as a result of the difference in the conditions of the offer to the public, to qualified investors and to sponsors;
+- the dilution of the share value as a result of the difference in the conditions of the offer to the public, to qualified investors and to founders/sponsors;

 - the additional dilution of the remaining investors’ shares after reimbursement of the dissenting shareholders;